spidyskip/object-detection/README.md

 # Object-detection
 project for object detection

+# Before running
+Download from Kaggle yolov3 model: https://www.kaggle.com/datasets/valentynsichkar/yolo-coco-data?resource=download

+mkdirs models/yolov3

+put models and classes into the directory

 # Build
 Launch script settings.sh to configure requirements and dependencies

 # Command line
+Default it use the yolov3 model
+$ python main.py --input <path_input>

+if it needs is possibile to use specific model with relative classes
-$ python3 main.py --input input/image.jpg --model models/yolov3 --classes classes.txt
+$ python3 main.py --input <path_input> --model <model_input> --class <class_input>

 # Function
 - search : add string or index class that want to find during object detection